heim-rs/heim/DEVELOPMENT.md

 }
 ```

 Now, we need to provide the async interface.
-In the case of Linux we need to parse the `/proc/stat` file
+In case of Linux we need to parse the `/proc/stat` file
 and create the `sys::CpuStats` struct with data from it.

-Our `sys/linux/times.rs` should declare one function:
+Our `sys/linux/stats.rs` should declare one function:

 ```rust
 pub async fn cpu_times() -> Result<CpuStats, Error> {